Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 LTCHs dissatisfied with the reconsideration ruling may file a claim under 42 CFR Part 405, Subpart R (a Provider Reimbursement Review Board (PRRB) appeal).
 Details are available on the CMS.gov PRRB Review Instructions webpage.
 You must follow the instructions listed on that website to file with the PRRB.

-If the estimated impact of your penalty is $10,000 or below, you should file the appeal with Federal Specialized Services, the Appeal Support Contractor (ASC).
-These appeals are called Contractor Appeals.
+If the estimated impact of your penalty is $10,000 or below, you should file the appeal with Federal Specialized Services, the Appeal Support Contractor (ASC) for Medicare Part A Provider Appeals.
+These appeals are called contractor appeals.
 Information on these appeals is available on your MAC’s web site.

 Exception and Extension